joinpursuit/8-0-technical-curriculum/03-react/lifecycle/lesson-notes/readme.md

 ## Call some functionality after state has been updated

 In this example, the console log will appear to be "one behind" state.
-This is because JavaScript is asynchronous, and `console.log` gets called before `setVibe` has been completed.
+This is because JavaScript is asynchronous and `console.log()` gets called before `setVibe` has completed.

 ```js
 function handleOnChange(event) {